I literally have no idea what I’d be doing if I wasn’t travelling.

 66. Learn to Pack Lightly

-Same goes with packing.
-The first time I travelled I thought I’d packed minimally, but I could hardly pick up my bag.
+The same goes with packing.
+The first time I travelled I thought I’d packed minimally, but I could hardly pick up my bag it was so heavy.
 You learn as you go, though.

 67. Learn to Live Simply